Masoule/OVOX/README.md

 ## Future and in progress:

-* Demo login
-* Track Progress tracker
+* Track and comment delete
 * Track likes and unlikes
 * Playlists
 * waveforms
+* search